pragdave/data_division/README.md

   * outgoing values: the first true or false value in `ahow_as:` is used.

 * etc

+### Custom Validations

+You can define your own field validators.
+Each is a function that takes a value and returns either

+    nil

+if the value is valid, or

+    { msg_with_placeholders, p1: v1, … }

+if it is invalid.
+In the latter case the first field in the returned tuple is a string containing optional placeholders.
+The values that are to be substituted for each placeholder are given in the subsequent keyword list:

+    { "%{value} must have exactly %{n} factors", value: 30, n: 2 }

+Add a custom validator to a field using the `validate_with:` option.
+This takes either a single validator or a list of validators.

+If a validator is the name of a module, then the field is validted by calling the function `validate/1` in that module.

+If a validator is a function, then it is called withe the value to validate.

+For example:

+    # This is a validation module
+    defmodule EvenValidator do
+      require Integer
+      def validate(value) when Integer.is_even(value), do: nil
+      def validate(_), do: { "must be even..", [] }
+    end

+    # and this module contains validation functions
+    defmodule Validations do
+      require Integer
+      def is_even(value) when Integer.is_even(value), do: nil
+      def is_even(_), do: { "must be even!!", [] }
+    end

+    defmodule A do
+      use DD
+      defrecord do
+        int(:even1, default: 2, validate_with: EvenValidator)
+        int(:even2, default: 2, validate_with: &Validations.is_even/1)
+      end
+    end

 ## Adding Your Own Types